RubensZimbres/Repo-2018/AWS SageMaker/README.md

 If necessary, copy files necessary to run your Machine Learning model:

+Define PATH so that the train and serve programs are found when the container is invoked.

 ```
 ! docker cp decision_trees 123456abc:opt/program/decision_trees
 ! docker push aws_account_id.dkr.ecr.us-east-1.amazonaws.com/decision-trees:latest